Ashmit72061/Tech-Savies-dev-Duel-/README.md

 # 🔌 IoT Integration
 ⟶ Direct integration with smart meters to remove the need for any manual input or scanning.

-# 🤖 AI Integration
-⟶ Personalized tips on how to reduce bills based on usage patterns.

 # 👨‍💻 Contributors
 ## Team Tech-Savies - Building a Greener Future, One Flat at a Time.